efklebba/RestaurantReviews/README.md

 The project can be downloaded from github [here](https://github.com/efklebba/RestaurantReviews).

 You will need a MapBox access token to display the maps correctly.
 Go to (https://www.mapbox.com) to create your own token.
-Once you have created a token, open the file js/envhelper.js and replace the string '<Your MAPBOX Token here>' with the access token created on mapbox.com.
+Once you have created a token, open the file js/envhelper.js and replace the string "\<Your MAPBOX Token here\>" with the access token created on mapbox.com.

 To start the local server, open a command prompt window and change the directory to the directory containing the index.html file.
 For python 2.x, type in "python -m SimpleHTTPServer 8100".
 For python 3.x, type in "python -m http.server 8100".
 The 8100 specifies what port number to use.
 If you change it to something else, you must also change the file js/dbhelper.js and set the port variable to the new port number.